bradbann/kermitweb/source/doc/webui/install.markdown

 {% endcodeblock %}

-Run the kermit `syncdb` operation to recreate all tables and add some default data.
+Run the kermit `syncdb` and `loaddata` operations to recreate all tables and add some default data.

 This command must be run in the kermit web source folder.